-Currently, there are over 310 AED units available across the campus, including the Department of Public Safety & Security (DPSS) patrol vehicles, all Athletic and Recreational Sports venues, performance venues, F&O High Voltage Utility vehicles, and all of the College of Engineering buildings.
+Currently, there are over 500 AED units available across the campus, including the Department of Public Safety & Security (DPSS) patrol vehicles, all Athletic and Recreational Sports venues, performance venues, F&O High Voltage Utility vehicles, student housing, and most campus buildings.
 See Appendix A for the list of AED locations for the Ann Arbor campus.